 Stuart started his post-qualification career at Eversheds and later joined the in-house team at Pearl Assurance (then part of the AMP Group).
-This introduced him to the world of retail financial services and regulatory compliance.
 He initially served as in-house counsel dealing with LAUTRO/PIA compliance prior to the formation of the Financial Services Authority.
-That work included the SIB pensions review into transfers from occupational pensions – a topic which is the subject of much debate over 20 years later, as well as the implementation of the unfair terms in consumer contracts regulations in 1999.
+That work included the SIB pensions review into transfers from occupational pensions – a topic which is the subject of much debate over 20 years later, as well as the implementation of the Unfair terms in consumer contracts regulations in 1999.

 His interest in regulatory matters resulted in his appointment as managing director of the London Life group of companies which involved him in a review of the bonus policy relating to guaranteed annuitants who did not exercise the open market option.
 This was followed by a secondment to the group headquarters in Sydney, Australia where he worked on a range of legal matters including corporate governance, senior management apportionment of responsibilities as well as the development of the investments in Virgin Direct and NPI.
 Upon his return to the UK, Stuart was appointed to a senior management position within NPI.